ToCalibrate/Interest_Rate_Model/README.md

 # For the first project -- Fixed Income -- Rate Modeling:

-# For the second project -- Equity -- Stock Prices:

-# For the third project -- Equity -- Black Scholes:

-# For the fourth project -- Crypto Asset -- Staking:
+Need to update derivation and code

-# For the fifth project -- Fixed Income -- Mortgage Prepayments:
+# For the second project -- Mortgage Tokenizaiton:

-# For the fourth project -- Commodity -- :